 {% endarchiveFilters %}

-PassifandforThe organic combination, we are able to achieve high flexibility and customization in AnqiCMS templates.It allows us to dynamically adjust the page layout and content presentation based on the data, providing users with a more accurate and personalized browsing experience.As a website operator, mastering the application of these tags is undoubtedly a key factor in enhancing website competitiveness.
+ByifandforThe organic combination allows us to achieve high flexibility and customization in AnqiCMS templates.It allows us to dynamically adjust the page layout and content presentation based on data, providing users with more accurate and personalized browsing experiences.As a website operator, proficiently mastering the application of these tags is undoubtedly a key link in enhancing website competitiveness.

 Frequently Asked Questions

-Q3: InifJudging, how to check multiple conditions at the same time, such as 'If the article has pictures and is a recommended article'?A3: AnqiCMS'sifTags support the use of logical operatorsand/orandnotCombine multiple conditions.
-For example, you can use{% if article.Thumb and article.Flag contains 'c' %}to check if an article meets both conditions of having a thumbnail and being marked as recommended.
-Please note,containsCheck if a string or list contains a certain value.
-For more complex combinations, you can also use parentheses to explicitly specify the order of operations.
+Q3: AtifHow to check multiple conditions at the same time in the judgment, such as 'If the article has images and is recommended article'?A3: AnqiCMS'ifTags support the use of logical operatorsand/orandnotCombine multiple conditions.
+For example, you can use{% if article.Thumb and article.Flag contains 'c' %}To check if an article meets the conditions of having a thumbnail and being marked as recommended.
+Note that,containsCheck if a string or list contains a certain value.
+For more complex combinations, you can also use parentheses to specify the order of operations.